ananya-agarwal/Vision-360/README.md

 ## Need Analysis
 <ul>
   <li> 73% of students cheat during online exams.</li>
-  <li> Survey we conducted via the Google form filled by various Institutes' students: more than 75% percent feel that online examinations is more of cheating and less of knowledge but if they won't cheat then others will score more.</li>
+  <li> Survey conducted via the Google form filled by various Institutes' students: more than 75% percent feel that online examinations is more of cheating and less of knowledge but if they won't cheat then others will score more.</li>
   <li> Survey conducted amongst the Thapar University Faculty conclusion: Need of better proctoring to be able to minimise the malicious practices and make the system more efficient via integration of hardware and software technologies.</li>
   <li> From the surveys, we got some solutions like double camera feed, wide angle camera, increasing field of view and advance AI. </li>
 </ul>